 - Transparency.
 Lays out all fees up front before you sign up for an account to help you avoid any unexpected charges.

 - Few branches.
-Only has 11 branches, so in-person customer support is limited.
+Only has two branches, so in-person customer support is limited.

 - Limited investment products.
-Offers a wide selection of checking and savings accounts, but doesn’t have many investment options.
+Alliant has seven bank accounts to choose from, but doesn’t have many investment options.

 Alliant ratings, reviews and complaints